-- 1. Effective immediately, and lasting through the life of this permit, there shall be no acute or chronic toxicity in Outfall 001 as defined in Part VI, and determined by test procedures described in Part I. C.5.a of this permit. - 2. - a.
-Effective immediately and lasting the duration of this permit, the permittee is authorized to discharge from Outfall 001.
+1. Effective immediately, and lasting through the life of this permit, there shall be no acute or chronic toxicity in Outfalls 001 and 002 as defined in Part VIII, and determined by test procedures described in Part I. C.4. of this permit.

+a.
+Effective immediately and lasting the duration of this permit, the permittee is authorized to discharge from Outfall 001 and 002.
 Such discharges shall be limited and monitored by the permittee as specified below: